AirCodeLabs/aircode/docs/en/src/getting-started/index.md

 <ACImage src="/_images/1671506405456.png" mode="light" />
 <ACImage src="/_images/1671506377900.png" mode="dark" />

-This URL can be accessed directly through the browser.
-To pass parameters, just add params in the form of `?key=value` to the URL, e.g:
+You can access this URL directly through the browser.
+To pass parameters, add params in the form of `?key=value` to the URL, e.g.:

 ```
 https://sample.hk.aircode.run/myHelloWorld?payload=hello